- Search for a Leaflet

 Is there anything else I need to know about amoxicillin?

 Amoxicillin is a type of antibiotic called penicillin.
 Your child should not have amoxicillin if they are allergic to any penicillin antibiotic.
-Make sure you tell your doctor if your child has ever shown any signs of penicillin allergy.
+If your child has ever had an allergic reaction or other reaction to any medicine, tell your doctor before giving amoxicillin.

 Where should I keep this medicine?

-- Keep this medicine in a cupboard, away from heat and direct sunlight.
+- Keep this medicine in a cupboard, away from heat, direct sunlight and excess moisture (do not keep it in the bathroom).

 - Make sure that children cannot see or reach the medicine.